Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: Conclusion

 \section{Conclusion}

-In conclusion, we propose a dynamically optimized NHQC scheme to improve the holonomic gate performance.
-Based on the dynamically corrected gate technique, the OPNHQC scheme can suppress the $X$ error up to fourth order.
-In particular, combining with the DFS encoding our scheme can be immune to both the $X$ and $Z$ errors.
-Compared with the previous implementations, the numerical simulation results show that our current OPNHQC strategy achieves very excellent performance.
-Therefore, our scheme is promising for future scalable fault-tolerant holonomic quantum computation.
+In conclusion, we propose a dynamically optimized NHQC scheme to enhance the performance of holonomic gates.
+Leveraging the dynamically corrected gate technique, our scheme can suppress control errors up to the fourth order.
+Notably, by integrating the DFS encoding in superconducting quantum circuits, the proposed approach becomes robust against both control error and collective dephasing error.
+Compared to previous implementations, numerical simulations demonstrate that our dynamically optimized NHQC strategy achieves outstanding performance.
+Thus, our scheme holds great promise for the future development of scalable and fault-tolerant holonomic quantum computation.

+\data{The data that support the findings of this study are available on request from the corresponding author upon reasonable request.}

+\ack{This work was supported by the National Natural Science Foundation of China (Grant No. 11905065, 62171144, 12305019), the Guangxi Science Foundation (Grant No. AD22035186, 2021GXNSFAA220011) and the Project of Improving the Basic Scientific Research Ability of Young and Middle-aged Teachers in Universities of Guangxi (Grant No. 2023KY0815).}